Introduction¶

 | ID | Name | Status | Networks | Image Name |

-If the command is successfull, then you can update the
+If the command is successful, then you can update the

 file with your new password.

-Once the password has been updated in the ${HOME}/.novacreds/iphc.sh
+Once the password has been updated in the ${HOME}/.novacreds/scigne.sh

 file, it is necessary to source this file again to update the